rfrail3/litestream.io/content/how-it-works/_index.md

 ---

 Litestream is a streaming replication tool for SQLite databases.
-It runs as a separate background process and continuously copies write-ahead log pages from disk to one or more replicas.
+It runs as a separate background process and, after enable WAL mode on DB file, continuously copies write-ahead log pages from disk to one or more replicas.
 This asynchronous replication provides disaster recovery similar to what is available with database servers like Postgres or MySQL.

 ## Understanding the WAL